mines-researchcomputing/mines-researchcomputing.github.io/source/pages/visualization_guides/jupyter-lab-startup.md

 Or by selecting “Quit” or "Shutdown Server" in the directory tree tab in the upper right.

 ### Advanced Stopping a Jupyter Lab
-If you have a Jupyter lab running either started with a “nohup” or running in the background of a terminal sometime you may have to investigate where it’s running.
+If you have a Jupyter lab running either started with a `nohup` or running in the background of a terminal sometime you may have to investigate where it’s running.
 If you have the Module loaded you can try listing the notebooks running.

 [joeuser@HPCsystem ~$] `jupyter server list`